COALAIP/specs/coala-ip/README.md

 ## schema.org

-schema.org is a collaborative initiative with the mission to create, maintain and promote schemas for structured data on the Internet.
+schema.org is a collaborative initiative with the mission to create, maintain and promote schemata for structured data on the Internet.
 It's vocabulary is defined as an ontology, connecting different concepts using links.
 It can be used with different encodings, including RDFa, Microdata and _JSON-LD_.

+### Available Schemas

-Interestingly, schema.org includes the following data models that could be helpful in defining a digital intellectual property specification based on LCC's RRM/EM:
+Schema.org includes the following schemata that could be helpful in defining a digital intellectual property specification based on LCC's EM/RRM:

 - [schema.org/Person](http://schema.org/Person): See LCC RRM `Party`
-- [schema.org/Organization](http://schema.org/Organization): See LCC RRM `Party` (A `Person` can be member of an `Organization`
+- [schema.org/Organization](http://schema.org/Organization): See LCC RRM `Party` (A `Person` can be member of an `Organization`)
 - [schema.org/CreativeWork](http://schema.org/CreativeWork): See LCC RRM `Creation`
     - [schema.org/Article](http://schema.org/Article)
     - [schema.org/Blog](http://schema.org/Blog)